dcloutman/randomstr-command/README.md

 ## Requirements to Run `randomstr`
 `randomstr` is written in Python 3.
 You will need a binary release of Python 3 to use this utility.
 The shebang assumes that you have the command `python3` available in your shell's path.

-Additionally, there are dependencies on the following libraries:
+Additionally, there is a dependency on the following library:
 * Click, a command-line framework for Python
-* Secrets, a cryptographic library

 You will most likely want to install these features globally.
 Alternatively, you may use the requirements.txt file to set up a virtual environment, though this will make using the library less convenient.